- Security Assessment

 Group-IB Digital Risk Protection combats against online brand abuse and Internet fraud.
 The system quickly detects violations and blocks resources that cause reputational and financial damage to your brand.

-Fraudsters create websites that use logos, company colors and company name or copy the entire official company website.
+Scammers create websites that use logos, company colors and company name or copy the entire official company website.
 The tricked customers make payments and provide confidential data.
 Domain names, used for the registration, often contain the brand name.

-Fraud victims and customers that have received the low-quality goods lose confidence in the brand.
+Scam victims and customers that have received the low-quality goods lose confidence in the brand.
 They file complaints and give negative brand reviews.

 Fraudulent apps often distribute disguised malware.
 As a result, users get a negative brand experience and risk losing their data and money.

-Fraudsters or competitors use brands in advertising campaigns to redirect traffic to their websites.
+Scammers or competitors use brands in advertising campaigns to redirect traffic to their websites.
 Ads can be targeted based on the device or geographic location.
 After entering your brand name in the search box, a user sees contextual advertisements mentioning your company and goes to a third-party resource.

-Fraudsters create social media groups using your brand name, logo and corporate identity.
+Scammers create social media groups using your brand name, logo and corporate identity.
 Their goals vary: adverse publicity, collection and subsequent resale of user data, promotion of phishing resources or sale of counterfeit goods.
 In addition, fraudsters can use fake accounts of company representatives to trick the company’s employees or clients into providing confidential information.